strohs/brewery-microservices/README.md

 - [Spring Cloud Circuit Breaker](https://spring.io/projects/spring-cloud-circuitbreaker) - provides failover functionality for all services using the circuit breaker pattern
 - [Spring Cloud Sleuth Zipkin](https://spring.io/projects/spring-cloud-sleuth) - provides distributed tracing for services using [zipkin](https://zipkin.io/)
 - [Spring State Machine](https://spring.io/projects/spring-statemachine) - keeps track of the current state of a beer order across services

-Each service's data is stored in a single MySQL database using a separate schema and DB user.
+- [ActiveMQ Artemis](https://activemq.apache.org/components/artemis/) is used as the message broker.

-[ActiveMQ Artemis](https://activemq.apache.org/components/artemis/) is used as the message broker.
+MySQL is used as the database provider with each service's data stored in a separate schema, and a separate DB user.